 Sustainability Engineer

-What better way to get your foot in the door of sustainability than by working with renewable energy directly.
-As an ESG sustainability engineer, you will be tasked with creating and implementing viable renewable energy mandates, projects, and programs.
+What better way to get your foot in the door of sustainability than by working with renewable energy directly?
+As an ESG sustainability engineer, you will create and implement viable renewable energy mandates, projects, and programs.

-This will be put into effect by going over the finances and assessing the sites of the client, company, or government project you are assigned to.
+This will be implemented by reviewing the finances and assessing the sites of the client, company, or government project you are assigned to.

-With at least 4 years of active work as an ESG sustainability engineer, you can secure an engineering license or more into a field more directly related to sustainability.
+With at least four years of active work as an ESG sustainability engineer, you can secure an engineering license or more in a field directly related to sustainability.

 See Related: Here’s How to Achieve Carbon Neutrality